AttorneyOnline/tsuserver3/README.md

     - Adds target in invite list of your area.
 * **uninvite** "ID"
     - Removes target from invite list of your area.
-* **forcepos** "position" [target]
+* **forcepos** "position" "target"
-    - Forcibly change [target]'s position.
+    - Forcibly change target's position.
 Leave blank to affect everyone in area.
     - Positions: 'def', 'pro', 'hld', 'hlp', 'jud', 'wit'
 ### Mod Commands
 * **login** "Password"
+    - Logs you in as a moderator.
 * **gm** "Message"
-    - Sends a serverwide message with mod tag
+    - Sends a serverwide message with mod tag.
 * **lm** "Message"
-    - Sends an area OOC message with mod tag
+    - Sends an area OOC message with mod tag.
 * **play** "song.mp3"
-    - Plays a song
+    - Plays a song.
 * **judgelog**
-    - Displays the last judge actions in the current area
+    - Displays the last judge actions in the current area.
 * **announce** "Message"
-    - Sends a serverwide announcement
+    - Sends a serverwide announcement.
 * **charselect** "ID"
     - Kicks a player back to the character select screen.
 If no ID was entered then target yourself.
 * **kick** "IPID"